Icecode0/flask-distribution-api/README.md

 ## Notes

--This project has been scrubbed of sensitive information.
+- This project has been scrubbed of sensitive information.
--Original deployment included vendor API integration for order posting and validation.
+- Original deployment included vendor API integration for order posting and validation.
--Can be extended for any distribution or inventory-based business.
+- Can be extended for any distribution or inventory-based business.